Const1357/RL-thesis/README.md

 ### Running Experiments
 To train the agents, use the runner scripts in the `scripts/` directory.
 Configuration files are stored in `configs/`.

-To visualize the **Intent-Confidence Evolution** (as described in the thesis), please visit the interactive viewer hosted [here](https://const1357.github.io/RL-thesis/visuals/Intent-Confidence_visualization.html)
+To visualize the **Intent-Confidence Evolution** (as described in the thesis), please visit the [interactive viewer](https://const1357.github.io/RL-thesis/visuals/Intent-Confidence_visualization.html).

 ---